czbiohub-sf/EpiGen-COVID19/README.md

 ## Data

-Genomic data are manually downloaded from [GISAID](https://www.gisaid.org/) and stored in a folder named ‘data/sequences/GISAID’.
+Genomic data are manually downloaded from [GISAID](https://www.gisaid.org/) and stored in a file named ‘data/sequences/gisaid\_cov2020\_sequences.fasta’.
 The accompanying metadata is also manually downloaded and stored in ‘data/sequences/gisaid\_cov2020\_acknowledgement\_table.xls’.

 Time series data are from Johns Hopkins [github